Wesmania/peak-soulmates/README.md

 ## Planned features

+* Logo that's not a half-assed "shared damage" ripoff.
 * Better way to indicate who's your soulmate.
 * Making healing affect both players as well.
 * Sharing hunger and weight.